Registrations and Welcome Coffee

 with Olivier Dubois, AI expert, moderated by Dimitrios Marinos

-presentation of the IRC Survey 2026 results on AI by Sara Primiterra
+intro and presentation of the IRC Survey 2026 results on AI by Sara Primiterra

 Olha Dolhopolova and Natalia Kulak, Ukrainian students studying in Trento, Bohdan Rumiantsev, IRC at the Ukrainian National Tchaikovsky Academy of Music, Kiev and Tatiana Sovhyra, Kiev National University of Culture and Arts, moderated by Calogero Di Liberto, Director of Trento Conservatoire

-Experiences from Riga, Krakow and Parma with with Sigita Razminovica, Riga, Karolina Jarosz, Krakow and Riccardo Mascia, Parma,
+Experiences from Riga, Krakow and Parma with with Sigita Razminovica, Riga, Karolina Jarosz, Krakow and Riccardo Mascia, Parma.

 with presentation of survey results on BIPs by Riccardo Mascia, moderated by Anika Stiawa Stiawa